Gianatmaja/Actuarial-Statistical-Modelling-in-R/Apricot-Phones/README.md

 1. The probability of having a fault in any day is denoted by p.
 There is no chance of having more than 1 fault in a day.
 2. A phone brought into a store will first be checked.
-Assuming that phone has had its i<sup>th</sup> fault (i = 0,1,2..., n-1), the probability of it being repaired in the same day is q^i+1^.
+Assuming that phone has had its i<sup>th</sup> fault (i = 0,1,2..., n-1), the probability of it being repaired in the same day is q<sup>i+1</sup>.
 Otherwise, it will be immediately replaced with a replacement of the same quality and warranty as a new phone.
-3. If a phone has its n^th^ fault, then it is directly replaced.
+3. If a phone has its n<sup>th</sup> fault, then it is directly replaced.
-4. The replacement cost is denoted £ R, while cost of repair for the i^th^ fault is equal to £ (2^i^·q·100).
+4. The replacement cost is denoted £ R, while cost of repair for the i<sup>th</sup> fault is equal to £ (2<sup>i</sup>·q·100).
 5. For each class,
 - Low (25% of products): n = 3, R = 410, p = 0.0005
 - Medium (52% of products): n = 4, R = 850, p = 0.0002